-This is a large category, including organisational reform, service delivery and other clinical reforms, reforms to non-clinical processes, reforms to management information systems, and technological reforms.
-There are usually more possible reform measures in this category than you can possibly accommodate.
+This is a large category, including organisational reform, policy reforms, reforms to systems and technological reforms.
+There are usually more reform measures in this category than you can accommodate.
 The question is one of prioritising for impact, feasibility and risk of slow implementation.